jannovergara/jannovergara.me/content/posts/2013-10-09---introduction-to-standard-template-library.md

 5. It is standardized, guaranteed to be available.
 6. It is a good model for writing a library.
 7. Good knowledge of data structures and algorithms benefits in acing a job interview.

+# Takeaway initiative
+_"C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off. - Bjarne Stroustrup"_